The CCL June Conference & Lobby Day

 What is the process for creating lobby teams?

-At least one constituent is required for each lobby meeting.
-We will do our best to put constituents in their congressperson’s meeting.
+We will do our best to put constituents in their congressperson’s meeting though sometimes there are more constituents than space in an office.
 We estimate each citizen lobbyist to have 2-3 meetings.
-Given we’ll have attendees from around the country, lobby teams will have a mix of 5-6 constituents and non-constituents.
+Given we’ll have attendees from around the country, lobby teams will have a mix of 4-6 constituents and non-constituents.

 How are lobby schedules created?

-Lobby teams and schedules are coordinated in conjunction with CCL State and Regional Coordinators and a software program that prioritizes constituents and existing liaisons to be placed in their district meeting if possible.
+Lobby teams and schedules are coordinated in conjunction with CCL Staff and State Coordinators and a software program that prioritizes constituents and existing liaisons to be placed in their district meeting if possible.

 When will I be notified of the lobby team I am on?